 A Grown-Up Bedroom Can’t Be Fun

 Who says you can’t have some fun in the master bedroom?
 No, not that kind of fun, we’re talking about decorating fun.
-Your bedroom is your private space, so why not decorate it in the way that makes you the happiest?
+Your bedroom is your private space, so why not decorate it in a way that makes you the happiest?
 Go ahead and toss a pillow shaped like your dog’s face on the bed.
 String some twinkle lights around the headboard or over the window treatments.
 Hang that painting you did yourself in a Paint ‘n’ Wine class.
 Paint your dresser the hottest shade of pink you can find.
 Whatever makes you smile.

 All Wood in a Room Should Be the Same

 It’s not true that you need to stick with just one type of wood in a room.
 In fact, a contrast between the finishes on the floor and the various pieces of furniture looks great if you follow one guideline: watch the undertones.
 In other words, a space looks best with either all warm or all cool finishes of wood.
 If you have a piece that clashes, restore harmony by painting it white, black or your favorite color.

 White Is the Only Acceptable Color for the Ceiling